MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/preset-get.md

 | `<preset-id>` | The ID of the preset to download. | Yes |

 > [!TIP]
-> The ID of the preset is the name of the sample folder in the [samples GitHub repository](https://github.com/pnp/proxy-samples).
+> Each sample lists its ID in the details section on the sample page in the Sample Solution Gallery.

 ## Options